pawelad/lacof/README.md

 ```
 # App environment
-# Can be set to one of: "local" or "production"
+# Can be set to one of: 'production', 'local' or 'test'
 ENVIRONMENT='local'

 # Run app in debug mode (tracebacks are returned on errors)